Food Hygiene Rating Scheme

 - Prohibitions on processes and the use of premises or equipment;

 - possibly imprisonment.

 If there is an imminent health risk to consumers, inspectors can serve an Emergency Prohibition Notice.
 This forbids you to use the premises or equipment.
 The Court must confirm this notice.

 What can you do if you think the outcome is not fair?

-If you don't agree with action taken by the inspector, you should first contact Selby District Council's Head of Environmental Health or Trading Standards Services, to see if the problem can be resolved informally.
+If you don't agree with action taken by the inspector, you should first contact Selby District Council's Lead Officer for Environmental Health and Housing, to see if the problem can be resolved informally.
 If you still disagree after that, you could approach your local councillor.